theayushvyas/MERN-Resources/MongoDB/QuerySelector.md

 `db.<Collection Name>.find(value : {$lt : Less Than To)`
 Eg: `db.Qualifications.find({Age: {$lt:24}})`

-6.  $lt - Return all Enteries with values Equal and Less to the entered Value.
+6.  $lt - Return all Enteries which are Less then and Equal to the entered Value.
 `db.<Collection Name>.find(value : {$lt : Less and equal To)`
 Eg: `db.Qualifications.find({Age: {$lt:25}})`

-7. $nin - return all value not equal to specified values
+7. $nin - return all values not equal to specified values

 ## Logical Operators ##

-8)$and - AND Operation , returns Entry Where both the specified values are true**
+8)$and - AND Operation , returns the Entry Where both the specified values are true**
 Eg: `db.Qualification.find({$and : [{Age : 20},{Degree : "BA"}]})`

-9)$or - OR Operation , Return Entry where any one of the Value Matches.**
+9)$or - OR Operation , Returns the Entry where any one of the Value Matches.**
 Eg: `db.Qualification.find({$or : [{Age : 24},{Degree: "B.Tech"}]})`